kvassAI/slate/source/includes/_plans.md

 # Plans

-The Plan is a method utilized by the [`Subscription`](#subscriptions) method.
+The Plans method is utilized by the [`Subscriptions`](#subscriptions) method.
-Its main feature is to set the billing cycle, currency, product items, and the duration of the subscription.
-The interval_unit and the billing_interval is the most important fields and defines the period of time between each subscription action and each payment.
-The next billing- and interval dates are calculated from the starting date of the subscription.
+Its main feature is to set the billing cycle, currency, product items and the duration of a subscription.
+The interval_unit and the billing_interval are the most important fields and define the period of time between each subscription action and each payment.
+The next billing and interval dates are calculated from the starting date of the subscription.

 ## Plans Object